 Anton MAHRINGER was born in Neuhausen in Württemberg in 1902.
-1925 to 1930 studied at the art academy in Stuttgart with Arnold Waldschmidt and Anton Kolig.
-With Kolig, who lives in Carinthia, Mahringer makes his first trip to Nötsch in the Carinthian Gailtal, where he completely relocated in 1931.
+From 1925 to 1930, he studied at the art academy in Stuttgart under Arnold Waldschmidt and Anton Kolig.
+Mahringer made his first trip to Nötsch in the Carinthian Gailtal valley with Kolig, who lived in Carinthia, and moved there completely in 1931.
 From 1944 he lived in St. Georgen im Gailtal.
-In addition to portraits and still lifes, Mahringer’s main theme is landscape painting.
-After his expressionist beginnings, he developed a personal, abstract style of painting, which is characterized by the harmony of color surface and line.
+Alongside portraits and still lifes, landscape painting was Mahringer’s main subject.
+After his expressionist beginnings, he developed a personal, abstract painting style characterized by the harmony of colour surface and stroke.
 Along with Anton Kolig, Franz Wiegele and Gerhart Frankl, he is one of the main representatives of the Nötscher circle.
-Anton Mahringer dies in 1974 in St. Georgen im Gailtal.
-1953 – first exhibition in the gallery Welz.
+Anton Mahringer died in 1974 in St. Georgen im Gailtal.
+1947 — First exhibition at the Welz Gallery.

 Anton MAHRINGER was born in Neuhausen in Württemberg in 1902.
-1925 to 1930 studied at the art academy in Stuttgart with Arnold Waldschmidt and Anton Kolig.
-With Kolig, who lives in Carinthia, Mahringer makes his first trip to Nötsch in the Carinthian Gailtal, where he completely relocated in 1931.
+From 1925 to 1930, he studied at the art academy in Stuttgart under Arnold Waldschmidt and Anton Kolig.
+Mahringer made his first trip to Nötsch in the Carinthian Gailtal valley with Kolig, who lived in Carinthia, and moved there completely in 1931.
 From 1944 he lived in St. Georgen im Gailtal.
-In addition to portraits and still lifes, Mahringer’s main theme is landscape painting.
-After his expressionist beginnings, he developed a personal, abstract style of painting, which is characterized by the harmony of color surface and line.
+Alongside portraits and still lifes, landscape painting was Mahringer’s main subject.
+After his expressionist beginnings, he developed a personal, abstract painting style characterized by the harmony of colour surface and stroke.
 Along with Anton Kolig, Franz Wiegele and Gerhart Frankl, he is one of the main representatives of the Nötscher circle.
-Anton Mahringer dies in 1974 in St. Georgen im Gailtal.
-1953 – first exhibition in the gallery Welz.
+Anton Mahringer died in 1974 in St. Georgen im Gailtal.
+1947 — First exhibition at the Welz Gallery.

 ← back to archive list